arabcoders/watchstate/FAQ.md

 $ docker exec -ti watchstate console system:env -k WS_SYNC_PROGRESS -e true
 ```

-For best experience, you should enable the `Webhooks` feature for the media backends you want to sync the watch
+For best experience, you should enable the [webhook](guides/webhooks.md) feature for the media backends you want to sync the watch
 progress,
 however, if you are unable to do so, the `Tasks > import` task will also generate progress watch events.
 However, it's
 not as reliable as the `Webhooks` or as fast. using `Webhooks` is the recommended way and offers the best experience.